apache/shiro-site/webapp-tutorial.md

 ### The Application

 The web application we will build is a super webapp that can be used as a starting point for your own application.
-It will demonstrate user login, logout, user-specific welcome messages, access control to certain parts of the web application, and integration with a plugglable security data store.
+It will demonstrate user login, logout, user-specific welcome messages, access control to certain parts of the web application, and integration with a pluggable security data store.

 We will start by setting up the project, including the build tool and declaring dependencies, as well as configuring the servlet `web.xml` file to launch the web application and the Shiro environment.